-The Australian Steelers wheelchair rugby team and Australian Paralympic Team Chef de Mission Kate McLoughlin led the way for the Paralympic movement at the 2016 AIS Sports Performance Awards in Sydney on Wednesday.
+The Australian Steelers wheelchair rugby team and Australian Paralympic Team Chef de Mission Kate McLoughlin led the way for the Paralympic movement at the 2016 Australian Institute of Sport (AIS) Sports Performance Awards in Sydney, NSW, on Wednesday (14 December).

-The Steelers, who successfully defended their 2012 Paralympic gold medal during Rio 2016, accepted the Para Performance of the Year Award while McLoughlin was presented with the Award for Leadership.
+The Steelers, who successfully defended their 2012 Paralympic gold medal at the Rio 2016 Paralympic Games, accepted the Para-performance of the Year Award, while McLoughlin was presented with the Award for Leadership.

-As Chef de Mission, McLoughlin due wide praise from athletes and staff on the 2016 Australian Paralympic Team as well as national federations and other organisations aligned to the Team for the performance-driven, inclusive and supportive environment she helped create during the Rio Games.
+As Chef de Mission, McLoughlin drew wide praise from athletes and staff on the 2016 Australian Paralympic Team, as well as national federations and other organisations aligned to the Team, for the performance-driven, inclusive and supportive environment she helped to create at the Games.

-McLoughlin re-introduced the appointment of Team Captains for the first time since 2004, and along with her appointees Daniela Di Toro and Kurt Fearnley, established an initiative known as ‘The Mob’ which encouraged all members of the 2016 Paralympic Team to recognise those athletes and staff who had gone before them, while promoting the values of courage, determination and camaraderie to find their own way to contribute to that rich legacy.
+McLoughlin reintroduced the appointment of Team Captains for the first time since 2004, and along with her appointees Daniela Di Toro and Kurt Fearnley, established an initiative known as the ‘Mob’, which encouraged all members of the 2016 Team to recognise those athletes and staff who had gone before them, while promoting the values of courage, determination and camaraderie to find their own way to contribute to that rich legacy.

 McLoughlin also created history in Rio by becoming the first female Australian Chef de Mission at a Paralympic Games.
 The Australian Team won 81 medals to finish fifth on the medal tally.

 “We don’t do this job for the accolades, we do it for the athletes and for the love of it, but it was nice to be recognised with this award, particularly amongst the group of leaders of Australian sport who were also nominated,” Mc Loughlin said.